utkarsh2709/weather-app/README.md

 4. Minimum and maximum temperatures

-5. Sunrise and sunset times

-6. Metric vs Imperial system

-7. Error handling and loading info
+5. Error handling and loading info

 ## Installation